Thunder Blade

 is a 1987 rail shooter video game developed and published by Sega for arcades.
 Players control a helicopter to destroy enemy vehicles.
 The game was released as a stand-up arcade cabinet with force feedback, as the joystick vibrates.
 A helicopter-shaped sit-down model was released, replacing the force feedback with a cockpit seat that moves in tandem with the joystick.
 It is a motion simulator cabinet, like the previous Sega Super Scaler games Space Harrier (1985) and After Burner (1987).
 The game's plot and setting were inspired by the 1983 film Blue Thunder.

 Versions were released for the Master System, Amiga, Amstrad CPC, Atari ST, Commodore 64, MS-DOS, MSX, PC Engine, X68000, and ZX Spectrum.
 The Nintendo 3DS remake was released as a 3D Classic in Japan on August 20, 2014, in North America and Europe on May 14, 2015, and in Australia on July 2 of the same year.
 The sequel, Super Thunder Blade, was released exclusively for the Sega Genesis.

+Plot

+In the year 1992, anti-government guerrilla forces in the nation of Country A stage a revolt; supported by Country S. A new but still incomplete combat helicopter known as “Thunder Blade,” piloted by Country A’s commander of the 12th Air Reconnaissance Battalion Captain Lantz Goswerk, heads into enemy territory to tackle this threat.